Please be sure to read this page in its entirety, including the important notes at the bottom of the page.

-The exam is marked out of 100, the first assignment is marked out of 5, the second assignment out of 30, the lab test is marked out of 20, the mid-semester exam is marked out of 20, and the class engagement out of 10.
+The exam is marked out of 100, the first assignment is marked out of 5, the second assignment out of 30, the lab test is marked out of 5, and the class engagement out of 5.

-The marks for the first assignment, class engagement, the lab test and the mid-semester exam are ‘redeemable’ via the final exam.
+The marks for the first assignment, class engagement and the lab test are ‘redeemable’ via the final exam.
 This means that if you score a higher percentage on the final exam than on one of the redeemable assessments, that assessment item’s contribution to your final mark for the course will be calculated using your final exam mark rather than your raw mark for the assessment, as follows:

 A = max(A1, E/20) + A2

 The final mark is calculated using the following formula:

 Final Mark = A + L + C + 55 (E/100)

 Important Notes #

 All submitted work may be subject to an oral examination.
 If the course convener deems the outcome of the oral exam to be unsatisfactory, the mark for that assessment item may be adjusted accordingly.